Cover Letter Hub

 Cover letter templates by career stage

 Generic templates land in the no pile.
-These are tested patterns by role and career stage.
+These are practical patterns by role and career stage.

 ATS + AI-detector survival